xjn2020/PEARL-PLUS/README.md

 # Requirements

-Before running, you need to create an [unsloth]: https://github.com/unslothai/unsloth environment
+Before running, you need to create an [unsloth]: https://github.com/unslothai/unsloth environment.

-In addition,
+In addition, ```scikit-learn and nltk``` are also needed.

 # Data sets